PLEASE NOTE: Manipulating the Regulator was created on 11 June 2018 and is a work in progress. Last edited December 2020

 For a newly established business like ours, this was a major disaster, but despite the memo’s acknowledgement that such serious faults existed, Telstra never admitted the existence of a fault in those first years.
 And with my continued complaints I was treated increasingly as a nuisance caller.
 This was rural Australia, and I was supposed to put up with a poor phone service — not that anyone in Telstra was admitting that it was poor service.
-In every case, ‘No fault found’ was the finding by technicians and linesmen.
+In every case, ‘no fault found’ was the finding by technicians and linesmen.

 NOTE: The arbitration confidentiality agreement, which both Telstra and I signed, prohibited us from exposing these types of documents outside of the arbitration process.
 Yet Telstra, on 16 October 1995, supplied AUSTEL some of their original arbitration defence documents.
-Telstra not only breached the confidentiality agreement, they used documents already proven false.
-If AUSTEL had gathered the main players together and insisted the arbitration issues be addressed because the systemic billing issues affected thousands of Telstra customers, the arbitrator would have been duty bound to reopen the arbitration.
+Telstra not only breached the confidentiality agreement, but they also used documents already proven false.
+If AUSTEL had gathered the main players together and insisted the arbitration issues be addressed because the systemic billing issues affected thousands of Telstra customers, the arbitrator would have been duty-bound to reopen the arbitration.

 How can AUSTEL (now the ACMA) continue to state that they are independent of Telstra and did not compromise my position?
 Mr Kearney’s report, from the information I provided him on 19 December 1995 (see below), confirms Telstra incorrectly charged me for telephone calls for more than two years, both before and during my arbitration.
 Between June 1993 and December 1995, I provided AUSTEL with copies of Telstra System CCAS data, showing that Telstra had a systemic billing problem in their network.
 Over this period, AUSTEL wrote to Telstra on numerous occasions regarding my claims.
 One letter, dated 4 October 1994, demanded answers (see Open letter File No/46-F to 46-l) and another letter, dated 2 August 1996, show AUSTEL was very concerned as it appeared this systemic billing problem still existed within Telstra’s network (see Arbitrator File No/115).
 Will the Australian public ever know how much extra revenue Telstra made during the period in which this systemic billing problem existed in their network?